 Always round your numbers up… not down.
 We also tend to add 20% additional contingency for peace of mind.
 Virtually every supplier will allow returns on undamaged stock.

 If you plan on serving cocktails, the company you hire the cocktail bartenders from will assist with drink ingredients and numbers.

 Water is kind of a big deal for the human race.
 It’s also as important when said humans have been drinking a skinful!
 Please make sure you arm the bar team with plenty of bottled water for your guests, this will become particularly important at the end of your event.

 A warm drink is the ultimate mood killer!
 Running out of ice is the ailment that will turn delicious beverages into an undrinkable ruin.
 Fortunately, the cure is simple.
 Buy enough ice.

 Ice quantities break nicely into two categories for consideration- drink ice and chilling ice.

 We are going to work to our standard 12kg bags of ice.

 Chilling Ice: 12kgs per 15L chilling tub per hour (up that to x2 if it’s hot)

 6. Running the bar with amateurs

 First things first, make sure you get the appropriate bartenders to run the bar.
-Whether its standard bar or a cocktail bar you need a professional to run the bars.
-Don’t skimp on this, as we have seen bars be overwhelmed, when run by your friends 18 year old daughter from the village.
-There are 100’s of bartender hire companies out there.
+Whether it’s a standard bar or a cocktail bar you need a professional to run the bars.
+Don’t skimp on this, as we have seen bars be overwhelmed, when run by your friend’s 18 year old daughter from the village.
+There are hundreds of bartender hire companies out there.
 Use them.